anya-x/LockIn-app/README.md

 **I want** the app accessible online
 **So that** I can use it from anywhere

+**BUGS TO FIX ASAP**

+- sessions marked complete when stopping
+- new session started when paused

 **To do (low priority)**

 - Dark mode